Dojde/Hellmark.github.io/index.md

 ---

 # Education
 I am currently studying my master in **Industrial Engineering and Management** at the Faculty of Engineering, Lund University.
-It is a combination of two areas:
+I have chosen a combination of two areas:
 1. Software Intensive Systems
 2. Risk Management (Statistics)